 In other cases, a patient may choose not to undergo treatment for the lung cancer.
 In that case, the doctor may suggest A program that provides special care for people who are near the end of life and for their families, either at home, in freestanding facilities, or within hospitals care to help manage pain and other symptoms, with a focus on The overall enjoyment of life; an individual’s sense of well-being and ability to carry out various activities.
 Read about hospice care.

 Treatment Options by Type of Lung Cancer

 The recommended treatment options may vary depending on whether the cancer is A group of lung cancers that are named for the kinds of cells found in the cancer and how the cells look under a microscope; the most common kind of lung cancer or A fast-growing cancer that forms in tissues of the lung and can spread to other parts of the body; named small for how the cancer cells look under a microscope, and the stage of the disease.
-Treatment options are outlined by type and stage of the lung cancer on separate pages.
+For each type of lung cancer, treatment options are outlined the lung cancer' stage.

 Types of Treatment

 For more information on each type of treatment, click on the relevant link below.

 On each treatment page, you will find a list of questions you can ask your health care team about that particular treatment.
 To see a complete list of these and other questions, see Asking the Right Questions.

 Lung Cancer - Non-Small Cell Treatment Options.
 American Society of Clinical Oncology website. http://www.cancer.net/cancer-types/lung-cancer/treatment-options.
 Approved August 2017.
 Accessed December 14, 2017.